Weiss Fund for

 Projects will be judged by a committee of PhD economists.
 Expected impact per dollar spent will be the overriding criteria.
 Projects will be judged based on:

-1. The ability of the applicant(s) to successfully implement the proposal.
+- The ability of the applicant(s) to successfully implement the proposal.

-2. Letter of recommendation.
+- Letter of recommendation.

-4. Appropriateness of proposed budget, alternative sources of funding being adequately pursued, and catalyzation of additional funding.
+- Appropriateness of proposed budget, alternative sources of funding being adequately pursued, and catalyzation of additional funding.
 The budget should be as frugal as possible and clearly justified.

 The Weiss Fund will aim to notify applicants of their decision within five to six weeks of the application deadline.
 The review committee will evaluate each submitted application and either 1) approve project funding, 2) decline the request, or 3) ask the applicant to revise and resubmit a full proposal either in the same round, or the following round.

-Winners of awards will be expected to share both interim and final results with the Weiss Family Fund committee, such as materials used in presentations and draft papers, and the committee may offer advice and feedback.
+Winners of awards will be expected to share both interim and final results with the Weiss Fund committee, such as materials used in presentations and draft papers, and the committee may offer advice and feedback.
+Winners of awards are expected to report their expenditures in a final financial report.
 Winners of awards are expected to meet with a representative of Child Relief International to discuss the progress of their work and the research design.
 Award recipients may also be expected to present the results of their research to seminars attended by other award recipients.
 Once grants have been awarded, researchers will have complete academic freedom, subject to the normal rules of their institution.

-Exploratory Research Travel Grants
+Exploratory Travel Grants